Entering Our Second Decade with No. 11!

 As our mission states, “The Saranac Review is committed to dissolving boundaries of all kinds, seeking to publish a diverse array of emerging and established writers from Canada and the United States.”READ MORE

-The winner of the 2015 Pulitzer Prize for Poetry, Gregory Pardlo, will be visiting SUNY Plattsburgh on October 23, to read from his winning collection, Digest, and earlier work.
+The winner of the 2015 Pulitzer Prize for Poetry, Gregory Pardlo, visited SUNY Plattsburgh on October 15, to read from his winning collection, Digest, and earlier work.
+Pardlo's work appeared in Saranac Review 2 (2005), two poems that made their way into his first prize-winning collection, Totem.

 Born in Philadelphia in 1968, Gregory Pardlo is a graduate of Rutgers University, Camden.
 As an undergraduate, he managed the small jazz club his grandfather owned in nearby Pennsauken, NJ.
 He received the MFA from NYU as a New York Times Fellow in Poetry in 2001.
 Pardlo is the author of Totem, winner of the 2007 American Poetry Review / Honickman Prize, and translator of Niels Lyngsoe’s, Pencil of Rays and Spiked Mace (Bookthug, 2004).
 His poems have appeared in American Poetry Review, Boston Review, The Nation, Ploughshares, Tin House, and two editions of Best American Poetry, as well as anthologies including Angles of Ascent, the Norton Anthology of Contemporary African American Poetry.
 He is the recipient of a New York Foundation for the Arts Fellowship and a fellowship for translation from the National Endowment for the Arts.
 He has received other fellowships from the MacDowell Colony, the Lotos Club Foundation and Cave Canem.
 He is currently a Ph.D. candidate in English at the Graduate Center, CUNY, and teaches undergraduate writing at Columbia University.
 He serves as an Associate Editor of Callaloo, and is a facilitator of the Callaloo Creative Writing Workshop.